Executive compensation in the United States: Repricing stock options

 In the mid-aughts, the backdating of stock options was looked into by federal regulators.
 Options backdating, changing the date of an options issue, to an earlier time when the share price was lower, has been disparaged as a way of "rewarding managers when stock prices fall".
 An option granted on June 1 when a stock shares price was $100, but backdated to May 15, when shares were only $80, for example, gives the option holder $20/share more profit.

 In mid-2006, CNN Money reported "more than 80 companies" had disclosed investigations of one kind or another into "options mispricing situations".
 The SEC listed about 60 "enforcement actions related to options" from 2001 to 2010.
 One of the largest stock option grants to an executive, and perhaps the largest involved repricing stock options, was $1.6 billion worth of options granted to the CEO of UnitedHealth Group, William W. McGuire.
 McGuire later returned $618 million as part of settlements reached with the SEC and UnitedHealth shareholders, paid a $7 million fine to the SEC, and was barred from serving as a director of a public company for ten years.

 Crisis of 2008–2009

-In the wake of the housing bubble collapse, "a widespread recognition" developed that executive pay that "rewards executives for short-term results can produce incentives to take excessive risks".
+After the United States housing market correction, "a widespread recognition" developed that causes of the Great Recession included pay plans that "reward executives for short-term results can produce incentives to take excessive risks".